PelleLille/hsl-docs/func_eod.rst

 DKIM
 ++++

 These are DKIM-related functions, including DMARC.
-Other modules, such as ARC, is available in the `authentication script library <https://github.com/halon/hsl-examples/tree/master/authentication>`_.
+Other modules, such as ARC, is available in the authentication folder of the `script library <https://docs.halon.io/go/scriptlibrary>`_.

 .. function:: ScanDMARC([options])